O-X-L/proxy-forwarder/README.md

 ### TPROXY

-If you want to use TPROXY to redirect the traffic - the service user needs the privilege to set `` on its sockets.
+If you want to use TPROXY to redirect the traffic - the service user needs the privilege to set `cap_net_raw` on its sockets.

 The [CAP_NET_RAW](https://man7.org/linux/man-pages/man7/capabilities.7.html) may be needed for this: